-We show that platform MFN agreements tend to raise fees charged by platforms and prices charged by sellers, and that these policies are adopted in equilibrium and increase platform profits when the platforms are close substitutes.
-However, when platforms are not close substitutes platform MFNs may raise prices so high that industry profits fall.
+We study the effects on pricing and entry of platform MFN policies-a type of policy not widely studied in the extant literature, but one that is of increasing interest and importance in antitrust enforcement.
+We show that platform MFN agreements tend to raise fees charged by platforms and prices charged by sellers, and that these policies are adopted in equilibrium and increase platform profits when aggregate demand is sufficiently inelastic.
+However, in other cases platform MFNs may raise prices so high that industry profits fall.
 We also show that the adoption of a platform MFN agreement by an incumbent platform can discourage entry by an entrant if it is sufficiently downward-differentiated; however, when the potential entrant has a business model relatively similar to the incumbent's, platform MFNs actually work to encourage entry through their price-raising effects.
 Moreover, when entry occurs regardless of the incumbent's adoption of a platform MFN policy, platform MFNs have the effect of distorting the entrant's choice of business model towards a model more similar to that of the incumbent.
-These results have important implications for ongoing antitrust scrutiny of these policies in ebook, credit card, and health care markets.
+These results have important implications for ongoing antitrust scrutiny of these policies in ebook, travel website, and credit card markets.